Voxvalve/AQ_Control/README.md

 Then i figured that i might aswell do the light control with also.
-After a while playing around with the date time stuff and having to set the time every time i flashed i went on amazon and ordered a DS1307 RCT to solve it(It works great!). now i have all that sorted and i am currently testing the system untill i recieve my DS18B20's that i actually ordered as the first thing when i started the project but still haven't recievded for some reason.....
+After a while playing around with the date time stuff and having to set the time every time i flashed i went on amazon and ordered a DS1307 RCT to solve it(It works great!). now i have all that sorted and i am currently testing the system.
+So far everything seems to be working, Tempratures are read and displayed with great precision, And lights are turned on/off at the specified time.